rcalandrelli/HiCtool/tutorial/compartment.md

 - ``--chr``: The chromosome to be used.
 - ``--pc``: Which principal component to be returned (either ``PC1`` or ``PC2``).

+By default HiCtool will try to assign positive PC values to active zones, which it may be done by flipping the sign of the eigenvector if needed.
+The user may decide to change this default behavior by using the parameter ``--flip``.
+Set in the command above ``--flip -1`` if you wish to flip PC values anyways, ``--flip 1`` if you want to force no flipping.

 The output is a txt file with the values of the principal component selected, in this case ``chr6_1000000_PC1.txt`` inside the folder ``./yaffe_tanay_1000000/``.

 The parameter ``--chr`` can be used also to pass multiple chromosomes (as a list between square brackets) at once and also multi-processing computation is provided if your machine supports it using the parameters ``-p``: